demmings/cachefinance/README.md

     }
 ```
   * FinanceWebSites.getTickerCountryCode(symbol) - this function will return the country code.
-  * It is not necessary to call this function, it is used only if you need to know the country because it is either not supported or different URL formatting is needed.
+  * It is not necessary to call FinanceWebSites.getTickerCountryCode(), it is used only if you need to know the country because it is either not supported or different URL formatting is needed.

 ***
 * # **getApiKey()**